soraasher/soraasher/README.md

 yooyo, I go by ``tatsuma`` or ``ash``

-I'm very friendly, teehee. (dont trust), on normal occasions... rarely have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.
+I'm very friendly! well to be specific, I usually am, teehee. (dont trust whatever i say), on normal occasions... i appear to have a lot of moodswings.
+And when i say something uncomfortable/out of pocket, please tell me so I can adjust for you!! 😁, or not, u can js go fuck urself off —(targeted on last line)

-• Always quiet if I have nothing to talk about / randomly stops talking out of blue
+!Important -• Always quiet if I have nothing to talk about / randomly stops talking out of blue

+I have a lot of interests! anime, games (maybe), art, stories, music, etc

+i love yapping . if u know how to get me to talk  , embrace urself for a long period of time

-heya!  i'm not that active on most social media platforms ——— -(ask to be mooties)
+(2) Important ;i'm not that active on most social media platforms ——— (I am Chronically online only on Tiktok)

-—— dc , pt , etc
+apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn, etc

 >> multi fandom